 In the autumn of 1782 he commissioned the recently captured French frigate Magicienne 36, sailing from North America for Jamaica in December, and on 2 January 1783 he fought the superior Sibylle 32, Captain the Comte de Kergariou Locmaria, to a standstill off San Domingo, his own vessel being totally dismasted in the ferocious close action.
 The French vessel was obliged to retire as other British ships were coming up, but her damage allowed her to be taken three weeks later on 22 January 1783 by the Hussar 28, Captain Thomas Macnamara Russell.
 Following a much needed refit in Jamaica the Magicienne returned to England and was paid off in September 1783.

 After the resumption of hostilities he went back to sea in November 1803 with his flag aboard the Foudroyant 80, Captain Peter Spicer.
 Initially adverse weather kept him within the confines of Plymouth and prevented him from joining the Channel fleet until February 1804, whereupon he assumed the command of the Inshore Squadron off Brest.
-Continuing in this vessel with his marital kinsman, Captain Christopher Nesham, he drove a small French squadron back into port in July, but on 11 January 1805, with Captain Peter Puget as his flag captain, he unfortunately let the Rochefort squadron out, although in his defence their flight was in such appalling weather that it caused the Foudroyant to be docked.
-In June he was detached from the Channel fleet with seven sail of the line to blockade Rochefort again, but was superseded shortly afterwards by Rear-Admiral Charles Stirling.
+Bar a short period in May when he flew his flag on the Colossus 74, Captain James Nicol Morris, he continued in this vessel with Captain Peter Puget as his flag captain from the spring of 1804 until he suffered an accident aboard in late October, whereupon Graves marital kinsman, Captain Christopher Nesham, took on the acting-captaincy until the following February.
+Graves squadron drove a small French force back into port in July, but on 11 January 1805 he unfortunately let the Rochefort squadron out, although in his defence their flight was in such appalling weather that it caused the Foudroyant to be docked.
+In June, by which time Captain Puget had been re-appointed his flag-captain in succession to Captain John Tremayne Rodd, he was detached from the Channel fleet with seven sail of the line to blockade Rochefort again, but was superseded shortly afterwards by Rear-Admiral Charles Stirling.
 He returned to the Channel fleet and lowered his flag towards the end of 1805.

 Graves was promoted vice-admiral on 9 November 1805, admiral on 12 August 1812, and died at his residence at Woodbine Hill, Honiton, on 29 March 1814.

-He was married twice, initially to the sister of Colonel Phillip Bacon by whom he had issue one daughter, and on 20 August 1808 to Susanna Blacknell of Packham, Suffolk, who survived him by less than two years.
+He was married twice, initially at Greenwich on 22 August 1771 to Bridgit Mariah Bacon, the sister of Colonel Phillip Bacon by whom he had issue a daughter, Mary, who was born in 1772 but did not marry, and on 20 August 1808 to Susanna Blacknell of Packham, Suffolk, who survived him by less than two years.

 The burns Graves sustained in 1775 were visible for the remainder of his life and his subsequent portrait.
 He was regarded as personally brave.